-Catamariaa Club Chahua andu Categories: Club Status only Age Limit: Minimum age must be in compliance with Circuit Racing SSR 1 and maximum age up to 31 December the year of the competitor's 18th birthday.
-4 1.
-Cars must not be faster than 14 seconds.
-Cars must not be faster than 13.000 seconds over a standquarter ( 1⁄4) mile.
-2. No burnouts allowed.
-Peel outs are permitted.
-3. May not compete with an engine bigger than 1400cc.
-Only Street and Modified Street Category Cars permitted and the proposed vehicle will be subject to a full scrutineerig by a senior licenced Chief Scrutin or Technical Consultant.
+JUNIOF R CLASS CARS Categories: National, Regional and Club Status Age Limit: Minimum age must be in compliance with SSR 1 and maximum age up to 31 December of the year of the competitor's 16 th birthday.
+1. Cars must not be faster than 11.400 seconds over a standing quarter (1/4) mile.
+2. Burnouts and Peel outs are permitted.
+3. Only True Street Car and Modified Street Category Cars are permitted, and the proposed vehicle will be subject to a full scrutineering by a senior licensed Chief Scrutineer or Technical Consultant.
 Modified Race Category cars are strictly prohibited.
-4. All motors to be nermally naturally aspirated.
-(No forced induction i.e turbo charged, super charge nitrous assisted) 5.
+4. All motors to be naturally aspirated.
+(No forced induction i.e. turbo charged, super charged or nitrous assisted) 5.
 The numbers must have the letter "J" prefixed.
-6. Junior competitors will run exclusively against junior cars only.
-Junior competitors can run heads up any competitor as long as that car is 13.000 seconds or slower over a standing 1⁄4 mile.
-7. If a competitor runs faster than 12.999 but slower than 12.900 seconds at an event, they will be iss with a 1st warning.
-If the competitor repeats an ET faster than 12.999 but slower than 12.900 at any the during the event, it will result in an disqualification and exclusion from the event.
-If the competitor run pass faster than 12.900 then it will result in an automatic disqualification exclusion from the event with any 1st warning.
-The Any times run faster than 12.999 seconds will be excluded from the race results.
-8. Only 1 competitor at a time - solo runs.
-At the discretion of the Clerk of the Course and the Safety Off junior competitors can be restricted to solo runs only depending on conditions of the circuit including not limited to surface, run off area and etc. 9.
-All junior competetors must be formally evaluated in terms of their driving skill and ability, in the vel that has been passed for competive use by the Chief Scrutineer or Technical Consultant, prior to issuing of a Junior licence.
-Particular emphasis will be placed on the junior competitors ability to lau the vehicle, perform gear shifts while maintaining full control and brake satisfactority after the finish over a standing 1⁄4 mile.
-10. A minimum of 2 consecutive "successful 1⁄4 mile passes" are required on the day of evaluation to deemed competent.
-A successful 1⁄4 mile pass is defined as follows: - Launch the vehicle from the startline without stalling; - Change / engage every gear over the entire 1⁄4 mile without missing a gear; - Keep the vehicle in a straight line over the entire 1⁄4 mile; Bring the vehicle to a complete stop before the end of the run off area without locking or screeching over the application of the brakes.
-11. Failure to execute the requirements in point 10 above will constitute a failure, but the competitor will afforded two attempts of the above requirements on the day.
-If the competitor is unable to control vehicle on the launch, the competitor moves side to side over the 1⁄4 mile, fails to bring the vehicle complete stop or any combination as prescribed above, it will be deemed as an automatic failure.
-12. All competitors in the junior class to be assessed by officials before entering in competition.
+6. Junior competitors can run heads up with any competitor as long as that car is 11.400 seconds or slower over a standing 1⁄4 mile.
+7. If a competitor runs faster than 11.400 but slower than 11.399 seconds at an event, they will be issued with a 1st warning.
+If the competitor repeats an ET faster than 11.400 but slower than 11.399 at any time during the event, it will result in a disqualification and exclusion from the event.
+If the competitor runs a pass faster than 11.300 then it will result in an automatic disqualification without any 1st warning.
+The times run faster than 11.399 seconds will be excluded from the race results.
+8. At the discretion of the Clerk of the Course and the Safety Officer, junior competitors can be restricted to solo runs only depending on conditions of the circuit including but not limited to surface, run off area and etc. 9.
+All junior competitors must be formally evaluated in terms of their driving skill and ability, in the vehicle that has been passed for competitive use by the Chief Scrutineer or Technical Consultant, prior to the issuing of a Junior license.
+Particular emphasis will be placed on the junior competitor's ability to launch the vehicle, perform gear shifts while maintaining full control and brake satisfactorily after the finish line, over a standing 1/4 mile.
+10. A minimum of 2 consecutive "successful 1⁄4 mile passes" are required on the day of evaluation to be deemed competent.
+A successful 1⁄4 pass is defined as follows: - Launch the vehicle from the start line without stalling. - Change / engage every gear over the entire 1⁄4 mile without missing a gear. - Keep the vehicle in a straight line over the entire 1⁄4 mile.
+Bring the vehicle to a complete stop before the end of the runoff area without locking or screeching the brakes.
+(Design a checklist) 11.
+Failure to execute the requirements in point 10 above will constitute a failure, but the competitor will be afforded two attempts of the above requirements on the day.
+If the competitor is unable to control the vehicle on the launch, the competitor moves side to side over the 1⁄4 mile, fails to bring the vehicle to a complete stop or any combination as prescribed above, it will be deemed as an automatic failure.
+The regional working group representative must nominate